 Cleeve Common is a conservation area in Gloucestershire, England.
 It is a Site of Special Scientific Interest (SSSI) and part of the Cotswolds Area of Outstanding Natural Beauty (AONB).
 It is managed by the Cleeve Common Board of Conservators, a UK Registered Charity.

 Ranger 07756 828 458

-Large numbers of sheep with lambs are on the Common Keep dogs under close control at all times.
+There are sheep on all parts of the Common Please keep dogs under close control at all times.

 Cleeve Common is a Site of Special Scientific Interest and part of the Cotswold Area of Outstanding Natural Beauty.

 In 100 years’ time, visitors to Cleeve Common will enjoy the same sense of space and tranquillity, with the diversity of plant and animal life, as they do today.

 © Cleeve Common Board of Conservators, Parish Office, Church Road, Bishops Cleeve, Cheltenham, GL52 8LR.
 Register charity 900131